Can You Be Arrested for Debt?

 Can You Go to Jail for Not Paying a Loan?

-You cannot go to jail if you fail to make student loan or personal loan payments since it’s considered civil debt.
-When it comes to student loans, the Department of Education is responsible for pursuing all other possibilities to recover debt from you if you can’t pay.
+You cannot go to jail if you fail to make student or personal loan payments.
+As for student loans, the Department of Education is responsible for pursuing all other possibilities to recover the debt if you can’t pay.

 Can You Go to Jail for Credit Card Debt?

-You cannot go to jail for failing to pay off your credit card debt, but debt collectors can pursue legal action against you.
-It’s important to appear in court as requested and follow all legalities in your case to ensure you don’t face jail time for other reasons.
+You cannot go to jail for failing to pay off your credit card debt, but debt collectors can pursue legal action.